bobobo1618/docpad-plugin-sunny/Readme.md

         - `ssl`: `true` or `false`.
 Whether or not to use SSL to connect.
     - `container`: A string containing the name of the container to use.
     - `acl`: ACL to use for all requests.
 Set to `false` to tell sunny not to send an x-<provider>-acl header.
 Set to send `public-read` by default.
+    - `retryLimit`: Number of times to retry a request.
+Set to -1 for infinite.
+Set to 2 by default.

 An example section from a docpad config: